keu/docs/guides/kubepod-operator.md

     }
     ```

-3. Add the new role to your local AWS config file, which by default is located at `~/.aws/config` (for more information see the [AWS docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-where)).
+3. Add the new role to your local AWS config file, which by default is located at `~/.aws/config`.
+See the [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-where).

     ```text
     [default]